13rac1/Minecraft-Water-Erosion/README.md

 * `1243 96 -520` - A naturally generated Savanna/Desert village spread across a sand dune and the top of a mountain full of monsters is surrounded by waterfalls

 ## Build

+This monorepo builds all supported Fabric and Forge versions.
+The important "business rules" are abstracted into a separate library which is symlinked into each project.

 ```bash
 make # Builds all supported versions.